 Why Does Your Liquidity Ratio Matter?

-With ongoing price inflation, reasonably high interest rates (although easing), and a somewhat rocky global economic outlook, SMBs need to be prepared in case of downturns in demand.
-Small cash reserves can be quickly depleted if anything goes wrong.
+Ongoing price inflation, reasonably high interest rates (although easing), and a somewhat rocky global economic outlook mean that SMB owners need to be prepared in case of downturns in demand.

 Did you know?

-Almost 90% of small businesses surveyed by the NSW Small Business Commissioner in June said they were concerned about the cost of business inputs, and just 20% felt confidence about their individual business prospects.
+Almost 90% of small businesses surveyed by the NSW Small Business Commissioner in June said they were concerned about the cost of business inputs.
+Just 20% felt confident about their individual business prospects.

-Also, a higher liquidity ratio is one of the indicators of financial health that will put you in a better position to secure a business loan or secure investment.
+Also, a higher liquidity ratio is one of the indicators of financial health that will put you in a better position to secure a business loan.

 - Creditors will analyse your liquidity ratio as part of a loan application to determine if you’ll be able to manage the repayments.